laserpants/trombone/README.md

 You may find this software useful if;

 1. your application relies on relational SQL schemas; and
-2. you need to expose JSON data via a RESTful web service.
+2. you need to expose JSON data via a RESTful web service interface.

 #### In a nutshell